apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/using_devtools.md

 ## Extracting data from elements {#extraction-from-elements}

 Now that we found the element, we can start poking into it to extract data.
 First, let's save the element to a variable so that we can work with it repeatedly.

-Run the commands in the Console:
+Run these commands in the Console:

 ```js
 const products = document.querySelectorAll('.product-item');